Varieties with ample Frobenius-trace kernel: On the Positivity of Frobenius Trace Kernels

 \subsection{Extremal contractions}

 In studying when $\sE_e$ is ample, \autoref{thm.AmpleImpliesFano} let us restrict ourselves to Fano varieties.
 To narrow this down further, we investigate the conditions that the ampleness of $\sE_{e,X}$ imposes on extremal contractions of $X$.
 We start off with a general remark for smooth fibrations.
-By \emph{fibration}, we mean proper morphism $f\: X \to S$ with connected fibers (i.e., $f_* \sO_X = \sO_X$).
+By a \emph{fibration}, we mean a proper morphism $f\: X \to S$ with connected fibers (i.e., $f^{\#} \:\sO_X \to f_* \sO_X$ is an isomorphism).